dlang-community/DCD/README.md

 layer: the editor talks straight to the semantic engine over stdio, with no client process or socket hop in between, which lowers latency.

-A reference VS Code extension lives in [`editors/code/`](editors/code) — it's ~100 lines of TypeScript, mostly configuration, which is exactly the point: the editor side is now trivial.

-The classic socket mode (`dcd-client` + `dcd-server`) is unchanged and still supported for existing plugins.

 # Development